pinkdragon1000/Fin/README.md

 <b>Deploying the Angular Application:</b>

 The frontend is deployed using [Firebase Hosting](https://firebase.google.com/).
+By default new code is pushed to Firebase through a Github Actions workflow.
+If I want to manually deploy I do the following:

 ```
 cd angularfrontend